How To Measure A Garage Door

 One quick rule of thumb in finding out what you have is to measure the height of the track, stopping at the bottom.
 If that distance is 91 inches or shorter, the radius will be 12-inch.

-See also: How to Know When It's Time to Buy a New Garage Door
+See also: 7 Factors to Consider When Buying a New Garage Door

 Call on the Professionals